-The Xlibraries option specifies the libraries that must be linked to the destination binary.
+The Xlibraries option specifies the libraries that must be linked to the destination library.
 The libraries must include the option that is passed to the linker.
 Multiple libraries should be separated using spaces and enclosed in quotation marks.
-E.g., -Xlibraries "m pthread" causes linking against libm and libpthread.
+For example, on Unix systems -Xlibraries "m pthread" causes linking against libm.so and libpthread.so.